kingussopp/N8V37/description.md

 ### the teacher
  this role will enable its user to add or remove sections in the platform and manage the ressourcesof the platform.
 ### the supervisor
- its sole role will be to manage the teacher role and may fill the shoes of a teacher.
+ its sole role will be to manage the teachers and may fill the shoes of one. it focuses on the organisational side of the school.